canjs/can-compile/readme.md

 });
 ```

+## Command line

+The `can-compile` command line tool takes a list of files (by default all `*.ejs` and `*.mustache` files in the current folder)
+or a list of [filename patterns](https://github.com/isaacs/minimatch) and writes the compiled views into an `out` file
+(default: `views.production.js`).

+__Examples:__

+Compile all EJS and Mustache files in the current folder and write them to `views.combined.js` using version 2.1.0:

+> can-compile --out views.combined.js --can 2.1.0

+Compile `todo.ejs` using CanJS version 1.1.2, write it to `views.production.js`:

+> can-compile todo.ejs --can 1.1.2

+Compile all EJS files in the current directory and all subdirectories and `mustache/test.mustache`.
+Write the result to `views.combined.js`:

+> can-compile **/*.ejs mustache/test.mustache --out views.combined.js --can 2.0.0

 ## Loading with RequireJS

 To use your pre-compile views with [RequireJS](http://requirejs.org/) just add a custom `wrapper` in the options